stumpwm/stumpwm/README.md

 * StumpWM is
   * Hackable
-  * A tileable window manager
-  * Includes support for floats
   * Written in Common Lisp
-  * Compatible with many lisp distributions
+  * A multi paradigm window manager
   * A Superior window managing experience
 * StumpWM is *not*
   * Minimalist